Junjie-Chu/CJA_Comprehensive_Jailbreak_Assessment/README.md

 This is the public repository of the paper [*Comprehensive Assessment of Jailbreak Attacks Against LLMs*](https://arxiv.org/abs/2402.05668).
 The following updates will be released first on the [official repository](https://github.com/TrustAIRLab/Comprehensive_Jailbreak_Assessment) in the future.

+*Be careful!
+This repository may contain harmful/offensive responses.
+Users need to use this repository responsibly.*

 ## How to use this repository?
 ### Install and set the ENV
 1. Clone this repository.